Current Environment: Production

 • Ensure that your child has a typical and normal childhood

-Epispadias repair typically occurs around when a child is 6 to 12 months old.
+Epispadias repair typically occurs when a child is 6 to 12 months old.
 The type of surgical repair depends on the severity of the anomaly.
 If epispadias is mild, surgery may only involve the urethra and external genitalia.
 If epispadias is more severe, surgery may also involve the bladder neck and pelvic bones.

 How we care for epispadias

 The experts in our Bladder Exstrophy Program provide exceptional pediatric care to children with epispadias and their families.
 Our team includes physician specialists in urology, nephrology, orthopedic surgery, anesthesiology, radiology, and nuclear medicine, as well as nurses, social workers, and child life specialists who will care and support you and your child at every step, from diagnosis through treatment, and even after your child returns home.
-We are always here to answer any questions and to listen to your concerns.

 We offer a variety of resources for families, including access to the Fetal Care and Surgery Center (FCSC).
 The FCSC provides support through prenatal counseling, treatment, and follow-up for families with a confirmed or suspected fetal congenital anomaly.
 In addition, medical staff, social workers, child life specialists, and spiritual care services are available to support expectant parents.